takashiyoshida/QLColorCode/README.md

 nudge the system to tell it something has changed.
 Moving the plugin to the desktop then back to its installed location should do the trick.

-To build from source, you need the Highlight library.
-Download the source and uncompress it somewhere, then make a symbolic link to that location from `./highlight`

 As an aside, by changing colorize.sh you can use this plugin to render any file type that you can convert to HTML.
 Have fun, and let me know if you do anything cool!

-Cheers,
--n8
-n8gray /at/ n8gray \dot\ org